fzzzy/google-apis-rs/gen/storage1-cli/docs/objects_list.md

 or more key-value-pairs, and is called like this `-p k1=v1 k2=v2` even though the listing below repeats the `-p` for completeness.

+* **-p user-project=string**
+    - The project to be billed for this request.
+Required for Requester Pays buckets.

+* **-p projection=string**
+    - Set of properties to return.
+Defaults to noAcl.

+* **-p versions=boolean**
+    - If true, lists all versions of an object as distinct results.
+The default is false.
+For more information, see Object Versioning.

 * **-p include-trailing-delimiter=boolean**
     - If true, objects that end in exactly one instance of delimiter will have their metadata included in items in addition to prefixes.